Belarusian opposition: 2020 presidential election, protests, and partisan movement

 In May 2020, a lowered approval of Lukashenko amid his handling of the COVID-19 pandemic led to street protests and the blogger Sergei Tikhanovsky labeling Lukashenko as a cockroach as in the children's poem "The Monster Cockroach", referring to a slipper signifying stamping the insect.
 Many opposition candidates registered for the next election as a result of the movement, but many of them were arrested.

 Mass protests erupted across Belarus following the 2020 Belarusian presidential election which was marred by allegations of widespread electoral fraud.
 Subsequently, opposition presidential candidate Sviatlana Tsikhanouskaya, Tikhanovsky's wife, claimed she had won the presidential election with between 60 and 70% of the vote and formed a Coordination Council to facilitate the peaceful and orderly transfer of power in Belarus.
 Online groups on Telegram such as Nexta, as well as smaller decentralised groups, played an important role in the spread of information and coordination of opposition activities.
+The 2020 presidential campaign attracted an unprecedented number of new actors who entered politics from fields such as business, IT, and marketing.

 The suppression of the protests resulted in the intensification of an ongoing partisan movement within the country, which is backed by the Coordination Council.
 Leading partisan formations include the Supraciǔ (an alliance between the Cyber Partisans, People's Self Defense Brigades, and Busly liaciać), the Community of Railway Workers of Belarus, and BYPOL, among others.

 Freedom Day

-Freedom Day (Дзень Волі, Dzień Voli) is an unofficial holiday in Belarus celebrated on 25 March to commemorate the declaration of independence by the Belarusian Democratic Republic by the Third Constituent Charter on that date in 1918.
+Freedom Day (Дзень Волі) is an unofficial holiday in Belarus celebrated on 25 March to commemorate the declaration of independence by the Belarusian Democratic Republic by the Third Constituent Charter on that date in 1918.
 The day has been used annually by the Belarusian democracy movement to protest against Alexander Lukashenko since his election.